pradeepsinghnitk/pradeepsinghnitk.github.io/_pages/cv.md

 ## Summary

 AI researcher and engineer working at the intersection of machine learning, biomedical AI, and computational methods for biology data.
 Current work at INRIA focuses on small foundation models, representation learning, and practical model development for biology-related data.
-During my PhD, one of my major achievements was contributing to the SAFE-ICU data resource and its associated ecosystem of predictive models, clinical pipelines, and deployable ICU AI tools.
+During the PhD, one of the major achievements was contributing to the SAFE-ICU data resource and its associated ecosystem of predictive models, clinical pipelines, and deployable ICU AI tools.

 ## Education